marmelab/react-admin/docs/Actions.md

     </Edit>;
 ```

-## Using a Data Provider Instead of Fetch
+## Using The Data Provider Instead of Fetch

 The previous code uses `fetch()`, which means it makes HTTP requests directly.
 But APIs often require a bit of HTTP plumbing to deal with authentication, query parameters, encoding, headers, etc. It turns out you probably already have a function that maps from a REST request to an HTTP request: the [Data Provider](./DataProviders.md).
 So it's a good idea to use this function instead of `fetch` - provided you have exported it: